 Where changling horses of Helios play,

-Round and round that water king's blue mansion,
+Round and round the winter king's blue mansion,

 From such wonders did I argue and pray

 To let fear fall down on this salty floor,

 By mirror of her moon to see once more,

 Death, be and seem, final king, past scrutiny.

 For thee, dread fire, my soul is mutiny. ~jem

 The Sea Sonnet is one of several new Shakespearean style sonnets featured in POLUTROPOS/THE ODYSSEY OF OTIS.